elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

  - layout and dimensions that the result image is expected to be
  - time zone for which to format the page data

-There are a few ways for the service to obtain the data for its internal state.
-The most typical way would be to have a URL query string variable with the raw data and have the service read it when an API client is constructed.
-The service would provide some abstractions around that data to the different applications.
+To obtain the screenshot mode context data and provide it as a service to plugins, this RFC recommends using a URL query string variable with raw data, and provide an interface to it in the form of an observable.
+The Screenshot Mode Service plugin will read the data in its `setup` method and provide the observable to the data interface in its plugin contract.
+The interface is described below as the `ScreenshotModeServiceApi`.

 The new query string parameter could appear in the URL of any Kibana application.
 Adding new URL query string parameters is a non-breaking change,